AdobeDocs/express-add-ons-docs/src/pages/guides/develop/context.md

 #### CORS / COEP Handling
-The value of the **Cross-Origin-Embedder-Policy** (COEP) header for add-on resources is set to `require-corp`.
-With COEP set to `require-corp`, resources loaded from within the document need to have CORP / CORS enabled.
+The value of the [**Cross-Origin-Embedder-Policy** (COEP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) header for add-on resources is set to `credentialless`, but you should be aware that it will be changing to use `require-corp` sometime in the future, so you should plan for that by ensuring resources loaded from within the document have CORP / CORS enabled.
 If you see any issues with fetch or using images, you can try implementing one of the following solutions.

 1. For http requests, make sure that the resource server responds with the `Cross-Origin-Resource-Policy: cross-origin` header.
 See [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cross-Origin_Resource_Policy) for reference.